Batman Unmasked Wikimedia

 “Marcia, Marcia, Marcia” | National Parks In Television Shows

 The Brady Bunch went camping in Franklin Canyon Park.
 In the 50 years since things haven’t changed much.
 That’s what’s so wonderful!
-You can go on a hike on its five miles of trails or enjoy the large picnic area.
+You can still go on a hike on its five miles of trails or enjoy the large picnic area.

 While you’re out there, imagine what it was like for that Brady Bunch.
-I can hear Jan saying, “Marcia, Marcia, Marcia.”
+I can just hear Jan saying, “Marcia, Marcia, Marcia.”

 Like Star Trek, the Brady’s became more popular once they went into syndication.
-The show ran five seasons from 1969-74 and went into syndication the following year.
+The show ran five seasons from 1969-74 and then went into syndication the following year.

-From there, it we’ve got The Brady Bunch Hour (1976-77), The Brady Girls Get Married (1981), The Brady Brides (1981), A Very Brady Christmas (1988) and The Bradys (1990).
+From there it gets interesting.
+We’ve got The Brady Bunch Hour (1976-77), The Brady Girls Get Married (1981), The Brady Brides (1981), A Very Brady Christmas (1988) and The Bradys (1990).

 But wait, there’s more.
 In 1995, the series came to the big screen with The Brady Bunch Movie followed by a Very Brady Sequel in 1996.
 In a second sequel, which aired on Fox in 2002, The Brady Bunch travelled to the White House.